Business Loans for Salons

-Whether you’re relatively new to the salon business or expanding a long-running chain of salons, Shield Funding can help you with flexible business loans.
-We work with salon owners that have bad credit ratings and we provide a wide range of products and services to make sure you get the money you need to run and grow your business.
+Whether you’re relatively new to the beauty business or expanding a long-running chain of hair salons, Shield Funding can help you with flexible business loans.
+We work with salon owners that have all types of credit ratings and we provide a wide range of products and services to make sure you get the money you need to run and grow your business.

 Running a salon is a dream job for many people, but it can be difficult to get a salon up and running successfully.
 It can take six to nine months to get a new location running at full speed, and expanding your business requires more time and money.